triplea-game/triplea/docs/development/build-overview-and-development.md

 Currently, the build uses a mix of Gradle tasks and bash scripts.
 Gradle plugins used by the build are located in `/gradle/build-logic`.

+The build uses the Gradle Kotlin DSL.
+This makes the build easier to maintain by increasing the completion and refactoring assistance the IDE is able to provide.

 ## Convention Plugins

 The TripleA build defines Gradle [Convention Plugins](https://docs.gradle.org/current/userguide/implementing_gradle_plugins_convention.html#header) to avoid cross-project configuration and duplication of configuration.